How to Bypass MLB Blackout Restrictions: Watch MLB.TV Games

 Yes, MLB.TV has been known to block some VPN services.
 However, not all VPN services are blocked, and reputable VPN providers are constantly working to stay ahead of MLB.TV’s detection methods.
 Some VPNs even offer dedicated streaming servers that make it less likely for you to get blocked for streaming MLB.

 If you encounter issues accessing MLB.TV with a VPN, try connecting to a different VPN server or contacting your VPN provider’s support team for assistance.
-That said, if you picked any of my seven VPN for MLB.TV recommendations from above, it’s highly unlikely that you’ll run into such issues.
+That said, if you picked any of my seven VPNs for MLB.TV recommendations from above, it’s highly unlikely that you’ll run into such issues.

 How to fix “There was an unexpected internal error” on MLB.TV?

 If you encountered this error when trying to use MLB.TV, it’s because the service detected you were using a VPN.
 Often, you can fix this issue by connecting to a different IP address.
-However, if the problem persists, it might be because MLB.TV has blocked the VPN.
+However, if the problem persists, it might be because of MLB.TV has blocked the VPN.
 In that scenario, all you can do is switch the VPN.